celest66/Shoppingfortoys/README.md

 - This project is aimed at creating a site in which the user can be able to perform functionc such as editing, adding, deleting and updating.
 This project implements the use of RMI and sockets.
 -Sockets and RMI are two techniques in Java which could be used to establish two-way communication between two running programs (typically a client and a server) running on the network.

-## Programming Languages Used
+## Programming Languages
-- Java
+- The programming languages used is Java

 ## Features
 - The client can add, delete and update a toy-price entity that is categorised into classes.